isotoma/django-dumprestore/README.rst

 django-dumprestore
 ==================

+TL;DR Adds django management commands to reliably back up and restore your project's database and media, no matter which database or media backends are used.

 When used properly, it ensures mutable state is dumped coherently - i.e. that when restored there are no dangling links.
 Obviously you need to understand what coherent means, which will vary from application to application.